Cal Raleigh Player Props: Mariners vs. Marlins

 Marlins Pitching Rankings

-- The Marlins have the 16th-ranked team ERA across all MLB pitching staffs (4.20).
+- The Marlins' 4.28 team ERA ranks 17th among all MLB pitching staffs.

-- Marlins pitchers combine to rank 12th in baseball in home runs surrendered (71 total, 1.1 per game).
+- The Marlins rank 14th in baseball in home runs given up (74 total, 1.1 per game).

-- In his last outing on Wednesday against the Kansas City Royals, the right-hander threw five innings, allowing one earned run while surrendering two hits.
+- In his last time out on Saturday against the Chicago White Sox, the right-hander threw five innings, allowing one earned run while surrendering five hits.

 © 2023 Data Skrive.
 All rights reserved.